-Working his way through the market, Ivello met a vendor named Aaspar Riis who turned out to be a good contact for sourcing Dhakaani artifacts he could sell to Morgrave, or use in his own research.
-As the group returned to the Gold Dragon Inn for the night, Kayde continued to watch for a tail, but saw no one.
+Working his way through the market, Ivello met a vendor named Aaspar Riis who turned out to be a good contact for sourcing Dhakaani artifacts that he could sell to Morgrave, or use in his own research.
+As the group returned to the Gold Dragon Inn for the night, Kayde remained on the lookout for a tail, but saw no one.

 Ivello and Lestok were also in the Roar, which looked different during the day, but was no less busy.
 Lestok bought some materials for making trinkets and suggested they keep an eye out for any vermin tunnels leading under the market, while Ivello kept an eye out for any buildings that might be abandoned that they could use that night.
 As they wandered, all the shops appeared to be in business, and Lestok divided his attention by beginning to whittle trinkets.
 Absorbed in his work, the old gnome tripped, spilling his bag everywhere and earning a splinter in his thumb that consumed all his attention for the next little while.

-By early evening, everyone had reconvened at the inn with their spoils from the day, and the party regrouped and prepared to put on the most important show of their lives…
+By early evening, everyone had reconvened at the inn with their spoils from the day, and the party prepared to put on the most important show of their lives.

 Behind the Scenes

 - Question of the week: what is one of the craziest things you have ever done in your life?

 - The discussion over Tik and Yeraa’s relationship was actually quite long and involved, an possible the most intraparty roleplaying we’ve ever done in a session.
 The GM described it as, and I quote, “f*cking awesome*, and gave us all a bennie for it.